Last Updated on November 3, 2022

 Apart from trading the American Depositary Receipts (ADRs) of Indian stocks listed on US exchanges, you can also trade Indian stocks listed on the Bombay stock exchange (BSE) and the National stock exchange (NSE) of India.
 However, you would have to open a brokerage account with an international broker with a presence in the Indian market, such as Interactive Brokers.

-In this post, we take a look at how to trade Indian stocks, and we provide a backtested Indian trading strategy.
+In this post, we take a look at how to trade Indian stocks, and we provide a backtested Indian trading strategy at the end of the article.

 How can you trade Indian stocks?